 4K DLP Printers

-4K DLP Printers refers to the resolution of the computer screen that shines UV light up into the print resin vat.
+4K DLP Printers refers to the resolution of the computer screen that allow UV light to shine up into the print resin vat.
 On most home printers, the X and Y axes have a resolution of around 47 microns.
 The Z axis, controlled by the elevating screw, can have higher resolutions and can achieve 25 microns.
 4K computer screens will give an X and Y resolution around 10 microns.
-Today, these printers are prohibitively expensive for a home or hobby user.
-But in the near future, that won’t be the case.
+See the Phrozen Sonic Mini 4K Mono printer as an affordable example.

 Laser SLA Printers